-The best pan for sautéing and making a pan sauce therefore would be a heavy bottomed, non reactive sauté pan.
-I happen to like Caphalon pans but there are so many good ones out there these days including All Clad and Viking.
+Therefore, the best pan for sautéing and making a pan sauce would be a heavy-bottomed, nonreactive sauté pan.
+I like Caphalon pans, but there are many good ones, including All-Clad and Viking.

-Whenever you are sautéing anything you want to make sure you give the meat, chicken, or fish enough room in the pan to allow it to sear and to prevent steaming.
-Rule of thumb is leave at least 1/4 to 1/2 inch between pieces.
+Whenever you are sautéing anything, you want to ensure you give the meat, chicken, or fish enough room in the pan to allow it to sear and prevent steaming.
+The rule of thumb is to leave at least ¼ to ½ inch between pieces.

-Another challenge you are going to face as a home cook is finding good stock to make the sauces.
-The canned beef stock or chicken stock you find in your grocery store doesn't cut it.
+Another challenge you will face as a home cook is finding a good stock to make the sauces.
+Unfortunately, the canned beef stock or chicken stock you find in your grocery store doesn't cut it.

-Please check my How to Sauté page to explore how to sauté properly.
-Once you learn how to sauté, you will not only be able to cook meat, fish, and chicken to perfection, but also make delicious pan sauces to go with them.
+Please check my How to Sauté page to explore how to sauté correctly.
+Once you learn how to sauté, you will be able to cook meat, fish, and chicken to perfection and make delicious pan sauces to go with them.

-Depending on how much time you have on your hands or how involved you want to get, you can make a quick simple pan sauce or a classic pan sauce with all the additional layers of flavor.
+Depending on how much time you have on your hands or how involved you want to get, you can make a quick, simple pan sauce or a classic pan sauce with all the additional layers of flavor.

 How Much Liquid?

-Most of the time I start with a half a cup of wine and half a cup of stock and reduce them both by half.
-That's just a general rule of thumb because what I'm really looking for is a certain desired thickness when the sauce is done.
+Most of the time, I start with half a cup of wine and half a cup of stock and reduce them by half.
+That's a general rule of thumb because I'm looking for a particular desired thickness when the sauce is done.

-It also pays to remember that, if you are cooking for your family, you need to cook to their taste.
-Since nobody knows your family's taste better than you, you are in control of how much you reduce your sauce.
+It also pays to remember that if you are cooking for your family, you need to cook to their taste.
+Since nobody knows your family's taste better than you, you control how much you reduce your sauce.
 The more you reduce a sauce, the more intense it will be.
 You are in the driver's seat.

-Classic Pan Sauces Vs Quick Pan Sauces
+Classic Pan Sauces Vs. Quick Pan Sauces

 The difference is simple.
-A simple pan sauce gets its flavor from deglazing the pan with your liquid(s) once the meat has been removed, reducing the liquids by a least half and adding butter to thicken and add flavor.
+A simple pan sauce gets its flavor from deglazing the pan with your liquid(s) once the meat has been removed, reducing the liquids by a least half, and adding butter to thicken and add flavor.

-To add some mushrooms while the sauce is reducing isn't going to increase the total cooking time that much either.
-If you really need to speed up the process, you can always decrease the amount of deglazing liquid but this will also decrease the richness of the sauce.
+To add some mushrooms while the sauce is reducing isn't going to increase the total cooking time that much, either.
+But, of course, if you need to speed up the process, you can always decrease the amount of deglazing liquid, which will also decrease the sauce's richness.

-For two example recipes for the same sauce, one classic and the other quick check out Red Wine Pan Sauce
+For two example recipes for the same sauce, one classic and the other quick, check out Red Wine Pan Sauce.

 Making a Simple Pan Sauce, Step by Step